History of the firearm: South Asia

 The first recorded use of firearms in South Asia was at the Battle of Adoni in 1368.
 In the Deccans, the Bahmani sultanate led by Mohammed Shah I used a train of artillery against the Vijayanagara Empire under Harihara II.
+The first recorded firearms in Đại Việt were used against the Champa king Chế Bồng Nga in 1390.
+He was killed by a volley of cannons known in Chinese as Huochong; one cannonball blasted through the ship planks before hitting the king, killing him instantly.
 Their use by Sultan Mohammed Shah of Gujarat in the fifteenth century was recorded.
 When the Portuguese reached India in 1498, they brought with them firearms, among them the matchlock musket and man-of-war (ships) armed with cannons.
 Portuguese travelers observed that firearms there were already in use.
 Peasants of the Gangetic plains used cheap handguns made by local blacksmiths.
 Travancore, Kashmir, Rajasthan, Punjab and Sindh hosted sites of arms manufacture.
 In the early 16th century, Zamorin of Calicut, had begun to emulate the Portuguese and began to arm his ships with naval gun pieces, combining local and imported technology.

-In the 16th century, Central Asian prince Babur, the first Mughal emperor, brought Turkish firearms, which Mughal adversaries used against the Delhi Sultanate in the First Battle of Panipat, which the Rajputs and the Afghans, in turn adopted.
+In the 16th century, Central Asian prince Babur, the first Mughal emperor, brought Turkish firearms, which Mughal adversaries used against the Delhi Sultanate in the First Battle of Panipat, which the Rajputs and the Afghans in turn adopted.
 Across the 16th and 17th century, firearms played an important role in the Mughal military.
 Known as the tufang, Mughal emperor Akbar introduced many improvements in the matchlock.
-However until the 18th century, firearms, because of their longer loading time, were inferior to longbows.
-Only in the middle of the 18th century, following the French and the English, efforts were made to improve the arms and discipline of the foot soldier.

 Firearms were also developed by the Marathas, although weaker than their counterparts such as the Mughals and Mysore.
 Balaji Baji Rao organised the arm in professional lines and Madhavji Sindhia established a more efficient gun foundry under the supervision of European gun makers.
 During the 18th century, Tipu Sultan was notable for effective use of guns, mortar, rockets and howitzers; the Nizam of Hyderabad manufactured guns with the help of French officers, while Sikhs under Maharaja Ranjit Singh pioneered the development of horse-artillery on the same lines as that of the East India Company.